Necronhym/Automata/README.md

 ```

 ### Sleep:
- Lua does not wait for a C function to finish executing to run the next function.
+Lua doesn't wait for a C function to finish executing to run the next function.
-This could lead to errors in scripts
+This could lead to errors in scripts.
 This is currently fixed by using a sleep function.
 Sleep takes a flot as a variable and waits for a given amount of time.
 0.5 waits for 500ms